ng-Classic/ng-classic/aio/content/guide/service-worker-config.md

 ##### `cacheOpaqueResponses`

-Whether the Angular service worker should cache opaque responses or not.
+Whether the Angular Classicservice worker should cache opaque responses or not.

 If not specified, the default value depends on the data group's configured strategy: